-This policy is intended to provide the NHTI community with information about alcohol and other drugs, and is distributed as part of the college's compliance with the Drug-Free Schools and Communities Act Amendment of 1989 (PL101226).
-Recipients of funding and other support (i.e. grants, contracts) from the federal government may be subjected to additional restrictions and conditions imposed upon them by the Drug-Free Workplace Act of 1988.
+This policy is intended to provide the NHTI community with information about alcohol and other drugs, and is distributed as part of the college's compliance with the Drug-Free Schools and Communities Act Amendment of 1989 (PL101226) and the Drug-Free Workplace Act of 1988.

-Alcoholic beverages may be consumed by students of legal drinking age who are (a) living in the residence halls, (b) at off-campus NHTI sponsored events or activities, or (c) as designated by Presidential waiver.
+Alcoholic beverages may be consumed by students of legal drinking age who are (a) living in the residence halls, (b) at off-campus NHTI sponsored events or activities, or (c) at on-campus events or activities as designated by Presidential waiver.

-- Residence Hall students of legal drinking age will not be permitted to have excessive amounts of alcohol in their residence hall room.
-Excessive is defined as amounts more than 72 ounces of beer or wine per resident of the room that is of legal drinking age.
+- Possession of excessive amounts of alcohol.
+“Excessive” is defined as amounts more than 72 ounces of beer or wine per resident of the room that is of legal drinking age.
 Hard liquor is not permitted.

 - Students who know or should know that they are in the presence of an alcohol or other drug violation may also be found in violation of the Alcohol and Other Drug Policy.

 - NHTI shall not be responsible for treatment or medical expenses for any student or guest who is discovered to be in need of medical attention and/or transported to the hospital via ambulance.

 - No NHTI Student Organization funds are to be used to purchase alcoholic beverages.

 - Alcohol, alcohol containers, etc. that are in violation of this policy may be confiscated and disposed of by an appropriate authority of NHTI, to include but not limited to, Campus Safety, Residence Directors, Residence Assistants, Coaches, etc.